PERSOL HR DATA BANK in APAC

 In the field of labor laws, new regulations to tighten the management and responsibilities of companies for foreign employees working in Malaysia were established on January 1, 2017.
 Furthermore, from January 1, 2018, payment of an annual levy for foreign employees has been borne by employers instead of employees, and a company must give overtime pay and sick leave to its employees and shall not cause any employee to work without consent.
 In January 2023, major legal changes came into force to expand the application of labor laws (this amended Employment Act is referred to as the “Amended Employment Act”).

-In addition to the above, the Minimum Wages Order 2020 has been attracting attention recently.
-In Malaysia, much discussion has been held between the public and trade unions, which have been demanding the introduction of a minimum wage system, and the companies (business owners) who have been opposing the introduction of such minimum wage system out of concern that it may lead to increased costs.
+In addition to the above, the Minimum Wages Order 2022 has been attracting attention recently.
+In Malaysia, much discussion has been held between the public and trade unions, which have been demanding the introduction of a minimum wage system, and companies (business owners) who have been opposing the introduction of such a minimum wage system out of the concern that it may lead to increased costs.
 However, minimum wage regulations have been established and were enforced from July 2016.
-Subsequently, Minimum Wages Order was issued in January 2019 and February 2020, and minimum wages were increased to RM 1,200 monthly or RM 5.77 hourly in major cities that include Kuala Lumpur and RM 1,100 monthly or RM 5.29 hourly in areas other than the major cities, respectively.
+Subsequently, the Minimum Wages Order was issued in January 2019, February 2020, and April 2022 and minimum wages were increased to RM 1,500 monthly or RM 7.21 hourly for the whole of Malaysia.
 Recently, penal provisions based on the Minimum Wages Order have been applied, and there was a case where the magistrate's court ordered the payment of approximately RM 30,000 to a cleaning company that paid wages to 17 of its employees in an amount that was lower than the minimum wage.

 Overview of basic labor laws of Malaysia